 Chart with minor keys

-If you want to create a song or a chord progression in a minor key, this chart will be beneficial.
+This chart is useful if you want to create a song or a chord progression in a minor key.

 So how to read the table?
 Let's say you want to create a sequence of chords in E minor.
 In that case, first you look for Em in the first column and when you can use all the chords in the same row (in this case it would be G, Am, Bm, C and D).